 Autism.

-“Just because I actually have this,” he said, “it doesn’t mean it’s going to prevent me from doing what I need to do.
+“Just because I have this,” he said, “it doesn’t mean it’s going to prevent me from doing what I need to do.
 In truth, it could assist make it better.”

 ‘We struggled with it’ Harville was first identified with autism at age four.
 “We struggled with it at the beginning,” stated his dad, Brad Harville.
 “We did not just like the idea of putting that diagnosis on him.”
 In the years yet to come, Harville would additionally be identified with obsessive-compulsive disease and interest deficit hyperactivity disease.